skip to Main Content

 • Previous Studies: You are eligible if you are applying for your first undergraduate qualification

-• Age: there is no age limit, but the amount of maintenance loan for students aged 60 or over at the beginning of the first year of their course, will depend only on their household income.
+• Age: there is no age limit, but the amount of Maintenance Loan for students aged 60 or over at the beginning of the first year of their course, will depend only on their household income.

-How much maintenance loan can I get?
+How much Maintenance Loan can I get?

 The average Maintenance Loan is around £6,800 per year.
 However, a student can receive a minimum of £3,893 up to a maximum of £11,200 a year.